2023 Best Value Allied Health Services Associate Degree Schools in the Southwest Region

 Our analysis found Panola College to be the best value school for allied health & medical assisting services students who want to pursue a associate degree in the Southwest Region .
 Panola College is a small public school located in the town of Carthage.

-The excellent associate degree programs at Clovis Community College helped the school earn the #2 place on this year’s ranking of the best value allied health & medical assisting services schools in the Southwest Region .
-Located in the town of Clovis, Clovis Community College is a public school with a small student population.
+A rank of #2 on this year’s list means Clovis Community College is a great value for allied health & medical assisting services students working on their associate degree.
+Located in the town of Clovis, Clovis Community College is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at SJC are $4,882 a year.
+SJC undergraduate students pay an average of $4,882 in tuition and fees each year.
 The average amount in student loans that medical assisting majors at SJC take out while working on their Associate Degree is $15,593.

 The excellent associate degree programs at Tyler Junior College helped the school earn the #4 place on this year’s ranking of the best value allied health & medical assisting services schools in the Southwest Region .
 Tyler Junior College is a large public school located in the city of Tyler.

 You’ll be in good company if you decide to attend Victoria College.
 It ranked #5 on our 2023 Best Value Allied Health Services Associate Degree Schools in the Southwest Region list.
-Located in the small city of Victoria, Victoria College is a public school with a small student population.
+Located in the small city of Victoria, Victoria College is a public college with a small student population.

 Full Allied Health & Medical Assisting Services at Victoria College Report

-College of the Mainland did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the midsize suburb of Texas City, COM is a public college with a small student population.
+College of the Mainland ranked #6 on this year’s Best Value Allied Health Services Associate Degree Schools in the Southwest Region list.
+Located in the suburb of Texas City, COM is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at Houston Community College are $5,460 per year.
 After completing their Associate Degree, medical assisting graduates from Houston Community College carry an average student debtload of $15,572.